ultimate271/notes/book/Dragon/The Dragon and the King.md

 at the dragon, and throwing whatever rocks and other objects they could at the dragon, in attempts take him down.

+## The dragon's reflections from the sky
 As the dragon looked down on them, he felt a slight sadness come over him.
 "Some are not meant for greatness, it seems."
 And as the people continued to throw things and fire things at the dragon, he looked down.

+## The dragon slays the people
 Out of the dragons mouth came the words "So be it."
 And at those words he took a great inhale, and began to blow in-ordinant ammounts of fire on the people.
 He started around the edge of the mass that had gathered there, and